prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_tracker_confidence_min_get(const wchar_t* name, double* min_confidence);
 ```

 This service returns the current minimum Tracker confidence criteria for the named ODE Trigger.
-A value of 0 (default) indicates that the criteria is disable and the detected object's Tracker confidence value will not be used as criteria for ODE occurrence.
+A value of 0 (default) indicates that the criteria is disable and the detected object's mimimum Tracker confidence value will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.